lmccalman/spacerace/README.md

 ```
     {
         "name": "yournamehere",
-        "team": "yourteam"
+        "team": "yourteam",
+        "secret": "yoursecretkey"
     }
 ```

 The name will be reflected in the state sent out by the server, and the visualisation of your ship.
 The team is used to collate the scores of multiple related AIs.
-Feel free to choose any alphanumeric values for both your name and your team name.
+The secret is used to validate your control inputs.
+Don't share your secret unless you want others to take control of your ship!
+Feel free to choose any alphanumeric values for `name`, `team`, and `secret` variables.

 After sending your message, call receive on your lobby socket.
 The server should send you a json message of the following form: